vaniiiii/othentic-drpc/README.md

-# 🔐 Othentic dRPC
+# 🔐 eigenRPC

 ## Introduction 🌐

-Welcome to the Othentic dRPC project!
+Welcome to the eigenRPC project!
 This project leverages the power of Eigen Layer and Othentic Stack to create a robust and secure decentralized RPC network.
 By decentralizing the RPC, we help decentralize the blockchain space and provide a reliable connection to blockchain data, ensuring enhanced security, reliability, and trust in the network. 🌟

 ## How It Works 🔍